 Chomp on the Indian dessert Gulaab Jamun at this Indian restaurant in Bali.

 Indian desserts are as delectable and satisfying as is the cuisine itself.
-The ample sweetness and freshness that lies in Indian desserts keep you craving for more especially when you are at an Indian restaurant in Seminyak.
-One of these sugar syrup dripping ball of sweetness is known as Gulaab Jamun.
+The ample sweetness and freshness that lies in Indian desserts keep you craving for more especially when you are at an Indian restaurant in Bali.
+One of these sugar syrup dripping ball of sweetness is known as Gulab Jamun.
 A khoya (whole dried milk) filled, pistachio topped fried ball of sweetness, this dessert.

 Here’s a little insight into the delectable Gulaab Jamun.
-Go ahead and try it at an Indian restaurant in Bali to tickle your sweet tooth.
+Go ahead and try it at our restaurant to tickle your sweet tooth.